auriuki/jenkins-docker/README.md

 (`/var/jenkins_home` is "mapped" to `D:/Jenkins_docker`)

 I suggest install without any plugins (select None) and add it later.

+And that's it.
+You can open webbrowser, typ [http://localhost:8080](http://localhost:8080) and start using jenkins with docker.<br>
+E.g. Open Blue ocean view, create new pipeline, use e.g. github, add token, project and that's it.
+You can run Jenkinsfile pipeline with dockers.

 ## Source
 - https://docs.docker.com/get-started/ - official docker documentation